 Please remember that about safety tips it does not mean that if only you did this you would be safe.
-Whenever someone walking by themselves is attacked so many people feel that it is their fault, they shouldn’t be there on the own.
+Whenever someone walking alone is attacked, so many people feel that it is their fault, they shouldn’t be there on the own.

 Oh come on society, we just cannot exist wrapped up in cotton wool and never ever do anything by ourselves or go out anywhere.
-Being attacked is it's not the victims fault but it's often written that way.
+Quite often walking home alone is unavoidable like from the train, or home alone from school.
+Being attacked is not the victims fault but it's often written that way.

 Having said that the best things we know are these:

-We are led to believe that we should not go out late or by yourself and that we should always tell people where you’re going etc., but these can be impractical and telling people your travel plan might only help people find you if you don’t return or if you put it on social media it might advertise your position.
-If you do tell someone where you are going try and add a time when you expect to return home.
+Society and families set rules that are meant to be helpful.
+We are led to believe that we should not go out late or by yourself and that we should always tell people where you’re going etc., but these can be impractical.
+For example telling people your travel plan might only help them find you if you don’t return, but if you send them a message on social media it might advertise your position to bad people that want to know where you are.
+If you do tell someone where you are going add an estimated time when you expect to return home.
 Parents and your friends do worry about you so do not forget to ring them if you have a change of plan or if your times change.
 A simple message does mean a lot to them.

 Here are some tips from our Jane Team members

 If you have a feeling that you are in an unsafe situation or that the person near you is untrustworthy, go with your instinct and be wary.
 Move away from them.
 Your instinct is your brain remembering previous situations that it may have kept when watching a movie, or what happened to someone else, or just seems to be unsafe.